kubeshop/testkube/docs/scheduling.md

   scheduled-testsuite | Run test several times |     2 |        | */1 * * * * |        |
 ```

-As you can see the scheduled test suite was created, but it was not yet executed.
+The scheduled test suite was created, but it was not yet executed.

-# Run scheduled test suite
+## Run a Scheduled Test Suite

-In order start execuction of the test suite on defined schedule we need to run it using Testkube CLI command
+In order start the execution of the test suite on a defined schedule, we need to run it using Testkube CLI command:

 ```sh
 kubectl testkube run testsuite scheduled-testsuite